SartreShao/function-visualization/README.md

-# Function Call Analyzer
+# About Project

-This project is designed to analyze function calls within a JavaScript project and generate visual diagrams of the function call hierarchy using Mermaid.js.
+This project is designed to analyze function calls within a JavaScript project and generate visual diagrams of the function call hierarchy using Mermaid.

 **Note: Currently, this tool only supports .js and .vue files**

 ## Features

-- Extracts all defined functions from the project.
+- Extracts all user defined functions from the project.
 - Analyzes function calls within the project.
 - Generates JSON files containing function call data.
-- Creates visual diagrams using Mermaid.js.
+- Creates visual diagrams using Mermaid.
 - Filters diagrams based on specified criteria.

 ## Installation